 This method can also be done digitally, using the Project Life App, which is a fun way to travel journal digitally then print your layouts once you get home.

-Watch the video and see inside one of our pocket scrapbook albums:
+Watch the videos and see inside 2 of our pocket scrapbook albums:

 Travel Journal Apps

 There are many different apps that can be used for journaling on your phone or tablet.
 These can be anything from simply using your phones built-in notes app, to choosing a dedicated journaling app.